 Navigating the Charing Cross Theatre Seating Plan

 Charing Cross is one of the smallest West End theatres still active and features only 276 seats.
 These seats are divided into two sections, stalls and balcony.
-If you're wondering how to identify the best seats in Charing Cross Theatre for Queen of the Mist, our in-depth breakdown of each section will help you do just that.
+If you're wondering how to identify the best seats in Charing Cross Theatre for Soho Cinders, our in-depth breakdown of each section will help you do just that.

 Charing Cross Theatre - Recommended Seats